everii-Group/mocoapp-api-docs/authentication.md

   -H 'Authorization: Token token=YOUR_API_KEY'
 ```

-This key can also be requested via API:
+This key can also be requested via API for user-specific keys:

 ```bash
 curl -X POST \